Business LoansSmall Business Lender Reviews

 With a lower minimum credit score, a Bluevine line of credit may be somewhat easier to qualify for than an American Express Business Line of Credit.
 The starting interest rate with Bluevine is also more straightforward: Rates start at 7.80% simple interest.

-However, one factor that sets the American Express Business Line of Credit apart is the option for an 18- or 12-month term.
-Bluevine’s lines of credit are limited to 6 or 12 months.
+However, one factor that sets the American Express Business Line of Credit apart is the option for an 18- or 24-month term.
+Bluevine’s lines of credit are limited to 3, 6 or 12 months.
 The maximum loan size and time to funding are about the same for both American Express Business Line of Credit and Bluevine.

 American Express vs. OnDeck

-OnDeck is also open to borrowers with credit scores of 625 and higher, which is less strict than American Express’s 660 minimum.
+Also, OnDeck is open to borrowers with credit scores of 625 and higher, which is less strict than American Express’s 660 minimum.

 Recommended Reading